Governance within a multi-academy trust

-I am really pleased to be part of the Academy Council for Begbrook, where my son now attends.
-I’m committed to provide the support and challenge to help our children reach their full potential and enjoy their school experience.
+I’m pleased to be Chair of Begbrook Primary Academy Council.
+I have been an Academy Councillor since May 2018 and I share the ambition for Begbrook to be recognised as an outstanding school.
 I have 19 years’ experience working in the public sector in a number of finance, policy and project management roles.
-I currently manage the policy and partnerships function for adults, children and education services in Bristol City Council.
-I will provide support and challenge to help our children reach their full potential and enjoy their school experience.
+I use my experience and enthusiasm to provide the right level of support and challenge to help our children reach their full potential and enjoy their school experience.

 TONY MOONEY: I have always been actively involved in school life, helping with reading, school trips, PTFA and talks to early year’s children.
 I want all Begbrook pupils to have the best start in life, to enjoy going to school, make positive friendships and gain the knowledge and skills to help them thrive.
 I hope to make a positive contribution to the school.
 I am supporting the Principal and his team to take the school from being ‘good’ to ‘outstanding’, by drawing on my experience and constructively challenging the senior leadership team.
 Begbrook is a great school, has a great staff team, fabulous kids and parents and I am doing my part in helping it grow from strength to strength.